parse-community/docs/_includes/android/push-notifications.md

 Localizing your app's content is a proven way to drive greater engagement.
 We've made it easy to localize your push messages with Push Localization.
 The latest version of the Parse Android SDK will detect and store the user's language in the installation object, and via the web push console you’ll be able to send localized push messages to your users in a single broadcast.

-### Setup
+### Setup for localized push

 To take advantage of Push Localization you will need to make sure you've published your app with the Parse Android SDK version 1.10.1 or greater.
 Any users of your application running the Parse Android SDK version 1.10.1 or greater will then be targetable by Push Localization via the web push console.

 It's important to note that for developers who have users running apps with versions of the Parse Android SDK earlier than 1.10.1 that targeting information for Localized Push will not be available and these users will receive the default message from the push console.